 The Planet’s Freshwater

-Theoretically, the amount of fresh water on earth is said to be able to cater for the needs of 7-8 billion people.
-However, such situation happens only under the very ideal condition assuming that water stays free from contamination and wastage.
+Theoretically, the amount of fresh water on earth is said to be able to cater to the needs of 7-8 billion people.
+However, such a situation happens only under the very ideal condition assuming that water stays free from contamination and wastage.

-Human activities unfortunately have resulted in vast amount of pollution of fresh water sources.
-There has also been overuse of fresh water worldwide (of course with a great degree of imbalance between countries), where men consume water at a faster rate than its natural replenishment.
+Human activities, unfortunately, have resulted in a vast amount of pollution of freshwater sources.
+There has also been the overuse of fresh water worldwide (of course with a great degree of imbalance between countries), where men consume water at a faster rate than its natural replenishment.

 More and more land is being explored to provide for men’s numerous necessities and meet their never-ending demands.
 Forests are being cleared for a number of reasons: logging (legal and illegal), farming and agriculture, housing, urban planning and so forth.